alexlyttle/asterion/docs/source/guide/contributing.rst

 Documentation
 -------------

-To modify and update the documentation you need to install the following module:
+To modify and update the documentation you need to install the package with the ``docs`` option:

 .. code-block:: shell

-    pip install sphinx
+    pip install -e '.[docs]'

-Once you have made changes to docstrings, run the following commands to update the HTML documentation:
+Once you have made changes to documentation, run the following commands to update the HTML documentation and check that the docs compile locally:

 .. code-block:: shell

     cd docs
     make clean
     make html

 **Optional**: If you have added a submodule or subpackage to ``asterion``, run the following command in the main project directory to update the API documentation: